Iran says it will continue missile tests after U.S. allegation

 He did not confirm or deny Iran had tested a new missile.

-Earlier, U.S. National Security Adviser John Bolton tweeted: “Iran just test-fired a... ballistic missile capable of reaching Israel and Europe.
+Earlier, U.S. National Security Adviser John Bolton tweeted: “Iran just test-fired a ... ballistic missile capable of reaching Israel and Europe.
 This provocative behaviour cannot be tolerated.”

-Iranian Foreign Ministry spokesman Bahram Qasemi also said Iranian missiles were purely defensive and added, “There is no Security Council resolution prohibiting missile programme and missile tests by Iran”.
+Iranian Foreign Ministry spokesman Bahram Qasemi also said Iranian missiles were purely defensive and added: “There is no Security Council resolution prohibiting missile programme and missile tests by Iran.”

 U.N.
-Resolution 2231 enshrined Iran’s 2015 nuclear deal with Britain, China, France, Germany, Russia and the United States in which Tehran curbed its disputed uranium enrichment programme in exchange for an end to international sanctions.
+Security Council resolution 2231 enshrined Iran’s 2015 nuclear deal with Britain, China, France, Germany, Russia and the United States in which Tehran curbed its disputed uranium enrichment programme in exchange for an end to international sanctions.

 The resolution says Iran is “called upon” to refrain for up to eight years from work on ballistic missiles designed to deliver nuclear weapons.